RackHD/RackHD/test/README.md

 In RackHD, compute nodes have been discovered, and pollers are running

-No external AMQP queue with the name "graph.finish" is listening RackHD
+No external AMQP queue with the name "graph.finished" is listening RackHD

 Make sure the AMQP port in RackHD machine can be accessed by the test machine.
 If you are not using Vagrant, you can tunnel the port by the following command in RackHD